la2050/archive/_projects/2015/linked-learning-college-work-life-ready-through-bbbslas-workplace-mentoring-program.md

   youth and 30 adult volunteers per site.
 The partners will not directly receive funds, rather that funds will be used to operate our Workplace Mentoring Programs at their facilities.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our goal is to open two new Workplace Mentoring Sites, which will cost $25,000 per site that together will serve up to 60 new Workplace Mentoring matches.
-  The remaining $50,000 will be used to provide the following services:
-   1. College advising workshops & college campus visits for the Workplace Mentoring Program for up to 150 students.
-   2. Case management support for the duration of their participation in the program, which is most often two years until they graduate high school and through college matriculation.
-   3. Partnership cultivation to reach out to schools in LA's under-resourced regions to identify youth to participate in the program.

-   Additional costs will be covered through corporate and foundation grants.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $25,000 (1 of 2) New Workplace Mentoring Program Sites*
-   $25,000 (2 of 2) New Workplace Mentoring Program Sites*
-   $15,000 (3) College Advising Workshops for up to 200 youth
-   $5,000 College campus visits for up to 200 youth (Logistics, supervision, transportation)

-   *Includes on-site staff support; facilitation of on-site sessions; transportation of youth to and from work site, and supplies.
 How do you plan to scale the success of your proposal?: >- For 60 years, BBBSLA has been growing our reach in Los Angeles and our goal is to increase the number of Workplace Mentoring Program sites throughout Los